 Our Compensation Committee is responsible for overseeing all aspects of our executive compensation programs, including executive salaries, annual cash incentive payouts, the size and structure of equity awards and any severance or change in control benefits.
 In carrying out its responsibilities, the Compensation Committee reviews, evaluates and approves the compensation arrangements, plans, policies, and practices for our executive officers.
 When discharging its responsibilities, the Compensation Committee relies on input from our management and our independent compensation consultant, whose roles are discussed below.
 Mr. Oringer, our Executive Chairman, also assists the Compensation Committee in determining our CEO's compensation.
 Our management provides our Compensation Committee with its perspectives on certain aspects of our NEOs' compensation, including the metrics and targets used in our performance-based compensation elements and the companies that constitute our compensation peers.
-Additionally, for each NEO except for himself, our CEO provides his review of the NEO's individual performance to the committee and recommends an amount of compensation for the NEO, informed by that NEO's individual performance and data regarding market levels of compensation Committee's deliberations on their own compensation.
+Additionally, for each NEO except for himself, our CEO provides his review of the NEO's individual performance to the committee and recommends an amount of compensation for the NEO, informed by that NEO's individual performance and data regarding market levels of compensation for that NEO's role and scope of responsibility.
+Our CEO and Executive Chairman do not participate in the Compensation Committee's deliberations on their own compensation.